 The Available City

-The Chicago Architecture Biennial is pleased to announce its fourth edition: The Available City.
-The 2021 Artistic Director is Chicago-based designer, researcher, and educator David Brown.
-The concept and title for the 2021 edition, The Available City, asks us to consider the impact collective space can have in cities today.
-Through a reinvented and responsive global platform, the Biennial will create opportunities for conversations about the intersection of architecture and design and such critical issues as health, sustainability, equity, and racial justice leading up to and throughout the run of the edition.
-The fourth edition of the Biennial will open in September of 2021 featuring free, public programming at sites in neighborhoods across Chicago and on digital platforms.
+The 2021 edition of the Chicago Architecture Biennial titled The Available City considers the impact of collective space in cities today.
+Through a reinvented and responsive global platform, this edition created opportunities for conversations about the intersection of architecture and design and such critical issues as health, sustainability, equity, and racial justice leading up to and throughout the run of the edition.

 "Since I became Mayor, I made it my mission to uplift our historically underserved communities with resources and programs that help them thrive.
 That is why I am especially thrilled that the 2021 Chicago Architecture Biennial will be focused and grounded in our neighborhoods that can benefit from it the most.
 I look forward to seeing how the Biennial enriches our entire City by amplifying and showcasing innovative ideas in design, community building and creative placemaking.” —Chicago Mayor Lori E. Lightfoot